rtablada/ember-monorepo-example/README.md

   1. Add `dependencies.@my-org/shared-ui: workspace:*` to `@my-org/ui` package.json
   2. Import and use `import Hello from '@my-org/shared-ui/components/hello/component';` in GTS component from `@my-org/ui`
   3. **NOTE** At this point, live-reload from addon changes **DOES NOT WORK**
-10. Use basic `@embroider/broccoli-side-watch` to watch for addon changes
+10. Use basic `@embroider/broccoli-side-watch` to watch for addon changes in `modern-ui`
+11. Update `@my-org/ui` to using more dynamic Workspace side-watch script from [NullVoxPopuli](https://github.com/embroider-build/embroider/issues/1892#issuecomment-2090856072)

 ### Commands (with whitespace)